 1 pound ground pork

-1 large egg, beaten
+1 large egg, lightly beaten

 1 teaspoon freshly ground pepper

 1 cup of dried fine bread crumbs or Panko

 2 tablespoon olive oil (divided in half, for 2 steps)

 Classic Marinara Sauce (see condiments section for our recipe or use your favorite store-bought)

 Whole flat-leaf parsley and fresh oregano leaves (no stems)

 Extra-virgin olive oil